withastro/docs/src/pages/en/core-concepts/sharing-state.md

   </Fragment>
 </UIFrameworkTabs>

-You can jump into the [nanostore usage guide](https://github.com/nanostores/nanostores#guide) from here, or follow along with our example below!
+You can jump into the [nanostores usage guide](https://github.com/nanostores/nanostores#guide) from here, or follow along with our example below!

 ## Usage example - ecommerce cart flyout